xokomola/css-course/course/Pages/SE - Software Engineering Wisdom.md

 ## First make the change easy, then make the easy change

-Kent Beck is the creator of a software engineering method called [[SE - Software Engineering Methods#XP|Extreme Programming]] (invented before [[SE - Software Engineering Methods#Scrum|Scrum]] took over).
+Kent Beck is the creator of a software engineering method called Extreme Programming (invented before Scrum took over).
 In a blog post he offered this small software engineering haiku:

 > For each hard change,
 > Make the change easy